junxit/us-congress-bills-110/bill.md

   >       - **(I)** in the case of residential construction, complies with the nonmandatory items of the national Green Communities criteria checklist identified in subsection (l)(1)(A), or any substantially equivalent standard as determined by the Secretary, but only to the extent such compliance exceeds the compliance necessary to accumulate the number of points required under such subsection; and
   >       - **(II)** in the case of non-residential construction, includes non-mandatory components of version 2.2 of the Leadership in Energy and Environmental Design (LEED) green building rating system for New Construction and Major Renovations, version 2.0 of the LEED for Core and Shell rating system, or version 2.0 of the LEED for Commercial Interiors rating system, as applicable, or any substantially equivalent standard as determined by the Secretary, but only to the extent such inclusion exceeds the inclusion necessary to accumulate the number of points required under such system.
   >     - **(xiii)** *Hard-to-house families* The extent to which the one-for-one replacement plan under subparagraph (B)(v) for the revitalization plan provides replacement housing that is likely to be most appropriate and beneficial for families whose housing needs are difficult to fulfill, including individuals who are not ineligible for occupancy in public housing pursuant to subsection (m)(2), have been released from a State or Federal correctional facility, have not been arrested for or charged with any crime during the period beginning upon probation or parole and ending one year after completion of probation or parole, and for whom affordable housing is a critical need.
+  >     - **(xiv)** *Family-friendly housing* The extent to which replacement housing units provided through the revitalization plan contain a sufficient number of bedrooms to prevent overcrowding.
-  >     - **(xiv)** *Additional on-site mixed-income housing* The extent to which the one-for-one replacement plan under subparagraph (B)(v) provides public housing units in addition to the number necessary to minimally comply with the requirement under subsection (j)(2)(A)(i), including the extent to which such plan provides sufficient housing for elderly and disabled residents who indicate a preference to return to housing provided on the site of the original public housing involved in the revitalization plan and complies with the requirements of subsection (j)(2)(A)(ii).
+  >     - **(xv)** *Additional on-site mixed-income housing* The extent to which the one-for-one replacement plan under subparagraph (B)(v) provides public housing units in addition to the number necessary to minimally comply with the requirement under subsection (j)(2)(A)(i), including the extent to which such plan provides sufficient housing for elderly and disabled residents who indicate a preference to return to housing provided on the site of the original public housing involved in the revitalization plan and complies with the requirements of subsection (j)(2)(A)(ii).
-  >     - **(xv)** *Other* Such other factors as the Secretary considers appropriate.
+  >     - **(xvi)** *Other* Such other factors as the Secretary considers appropriate.

 - **(b)** *Treatment of low-income housing tax credit allocations; mandatory site visits* Section 24(e), as amended by the preceding provisions of this Act, is further amended by adding at the end the following new paragraphs:
   > - **(5)** *Treatment of low-income housing tax credit allocation* In the case of any application for a grant under this section that relies on the allocation of any low-income housing tax credit provided pursuant to section 42 of the Internal Revenue Code of 1986 as part of the revitalization plan proposed in the application, the Secretary shall not require that the first phase of any project to be developed under the plan possess an allocation of such low-income housing tax credits at the time of such application.
   > - **(6)** *Mandatory site visits* Notwithstanding any other provision of law, the Secretary shall provide for appropriate officers or employees of the Department of Housing and Urban Development to conduct a visit to the site of the public housing involved in the revitalization plan proposed under each application for a grant under this section that is involved in a final selection of applications to be funded under this section.
-Site visits pursuant to this paragraph shall be used only for the purpose of obtaining information to assist in making such final selections, including information for use in determining whether the public housing projects involved in the application are severely distressed public housing.
+Site visits pursuant to this paragraph shall be used only for the purpose of obtaining information to assist in determining whether the public housing projects involved in the application are severely distressed public housing.

 ## § 8.
 Requirements for mandatory core components